Enockadubonsu/africa_anemia_hierarchical_models/README.md

 >
 > Enock Adu Bonsu¹, Daniel Ebo², Dorcas Doku³
 >
-> ¹ Department of Biostatistics, Mel and Enid Zuckerman College of Public Health, University of Arizona
+> ¹ Department of Epidemiology and Biostatistics, Mel and Enid Zuckerman College of Public Health, University of Arizona
 > ² Department of Communication, Georgia State University
 > ³ Department of Communication Studies, University of Iowa
 >